The War in the Pacific

 Battle of Iwo Jima

-One of the Pacific War’s most iconic battles, the Battle of Iwo Jima is known best for the image of the American Marines mounting the American flag on the island.
+One of the most iconic battles of the war in the Pacific, the Battle of Iwo Jima is known best for the image of the American Marines mounting the American flag on the island.
 Though it was an American victory, it was a costly one.
 Almost a month of fighting engulfed Iwo Jima, ending with a combined death toll of over 27,000.

 While the Americans attacked with a larger force, the Japanese were dug in and refused to relinquish their position.
 Nearly 20,000 American servicemen were wounded and 6,800 were killed in the capture of Iwo Jima.